The entire book appears at this link with chapters added after appearing online:

 except to say whatever sounds good to

 a majority of voting citizens.
-And if the pollsters find
+Should the pollsters find

 Tricky Dicky Nixon pioneered the first made for television